 The total you make isn’t accurate because amounts are taken out for insurance, retirement, or social security with each paycheck.
 You need to work with the net income which is what you take home each month.
 Framing your budget around these amounts will help you to get an accurate snapshot of your finances.

 Once you know what your income is each month, you need to sit down and determine what your expenses are each month.
 Start with the big expenses like housing, utilities, health insurance, and car payments.
+Don’t forget things like school costs for your children, or any elderly in home care you cover for your parents.
 Next, move on to the other expenses that are necessary like gas, internet, groceries, and phone bills.
 Finally, you will need to take into account the amount you spend on extra things like entertainment, clothing, subscriptions, and other interests.

 Compare and Adjust

 Once you know how much you make each month and how much you are spending, you will be able to create a budget.
 You should have more money than you are bringing in than you are spending.
 You should be saving and investing the extra that comes in each month.

 If you are spending more than you are earning, then you will need to make adjustments.
 You can look for cheaper housing, bundle home, and auto insurance policies, visit LoanonYourCar.com, find a less expensive phone plan, and cut back on your entertainment and subscription spending each month.